 In order to meet the growing number of students interested in engineering as a major field of study, Grace College teams with Trine University in Angola, Indiana, to offer engineering degrees.
-Trine University’s engineering graduates have a strong job placement of 95-100 percent over the last 10 years.
-Engineering graduates enter the workforce in numerous avenues through tackling the ever increasing demands on our infrastructure and security, utilizing energy production, and designing revolutionary technology.
+Trine University’s engineering graduates have a strong job placement of 95 to 100 percent over the last 10 years.
+Engineering graduates enter the workforce in numerous avenues through tackling the ever increasing demands on our infrastructure and security, utilizing energy production and designing revolutionary technology.

-Grace College, in partnership with Trine University, offers a dual degree program that students can complete in 4 years.
+Grace College, in partnership with Trine University, offers a dual degree program that students can complete in four years.
 Students who finish this program graduate with a Trine degree (Bachelor of Engineering or Bachelor of Science in Design Engineering Technology) and a Grace College Bachelor of Science in Applied Physics.